Grilled Stuffed Portobello Mushrooms (Video)

 - Heat a small amount of olive oil in heavy frying pan.

-- Then crumble Italian sausage into pan and cook about 5 minutes, breaking apart with back of the turner as it cooks.
+- Crumble Italian sausage into pan and cook about 5 minutes, breaking apart with back of the turner as it cooks.

 - Add garlic and continue cooking until onions are starting to brown, a few minutes more.